Solved Problem on Dynamics

 substituting this equation into equation (I)

-Once again, drawing a Free Body Diagram, we have the forces that act on the bodies (Figure 2), and we can apply Newton's Second Law.
+Drawing a Free-Body Diagram again, we have the forces that act on the bodies (Figure 2), and we can apply Newton's Second Law.

 Figure 2